The Role of the Governing Body

 FULL GOVERNING BODY ([FGB)

-The Full Governing Body must meet at least three times, and normally no more than five times a year.
+The Full Governing Body must meet at least three times a year and normally no more than five times a year.

 Governors usually serve at least one Committee, each of which normally meets at least once a term.